DMIT1530-Web-Design-Fundamentals-II/Lab-4/README.md

 However, before you begin, you must prepare your content.
 Your first task will be to write valid, semantic HTML; next, you will need to convert your background images to an appropriate filetype and ensure that they are no greater than 250KB each.

-This Lab will be  a Code-A-Long where you will be expected to put in the final touches.

 ---